How do you actually find out if you are allergic to something?

 Oral food challenges (or antibiotic challenges) are really the ultimate test.
 The best way to know if you are allergic something is to actually eat it and see if you have a reaction.

 We’ve been through a few of these now.
-Four oral food challenges and one antibiotic challenge so far.
+Five oral food challenges and one antibiotic challenge so far.
 Some have been successful (milk in baked goods and one type of penicillin) and others haven’t been (I’m looking at you, cow’s milk and peanuts).

 What does an oral challenge involve?